All bills

 The Bottom Line

-Right now, if a county social services department decides to drop a child neglect case, the kid involved doesn't have much power to stop them.
-This bill changes the game by giving youth and their court-appointed lawyers the legal standing to object to dismissals and force a judge to actually look at the evidence.
-It's a major shift in courtroom power designed to ensure vulnerable kids don't slip through the administrative cracks.
+Right now, if a county decides to drop a dependency and neglect case, the child involved usually doesn't have the legal power to stop them.
+This bill changes the game by giving kids—through their court-appointed lawyers—the legal standing to object and force a judge to review whether dropping the case is actually safe.
+It’s a major shift in how much power a vulnerable child has over their own future in the foster care system.

 What This Bill Actually Does